 8. Value comparison of NordVPN and TorGuard

 Figuring out the value of a particular item can be tricky.
 A large part of it comes down to your specific needs.
 For example, if you need streaming media support, that boosts the value of NordVPN relative to TorGuard.
-But if you don’t care about streaming, NordVPN’s greater proficiency with streaming adds no value in your eyes.

 At the same time, there are some characteristics that are important to virtually all VPN users.
 We want a fast VPN that is secure and protects our privacy.

 While both VPNs are secure, NordVPN is much faster than TorGuard.
 And TorGuard’s location in the United States entails much more risk of being forced to spy on their users than NordVPN’s location in Panama.

 Unless you are a highly technical user with very specific needs NordVPN offers much greater value than TorGuard.
 This is especially true when comparing the baseline VPN packages, without add-ons.
 NordVPN simply offers more features, more support for streaming, and much better speeds, all at a lower price with a better refund window.